Abortion supporters win in conservative, liberal states

 In Montana, meanwhile, it was too early to determine the result of a ballot measure to create criminal penalties for health care providers unless they do everything “medically appropriate and reasonable” to save the life of a baby after birth, including the rare possibility of birth after an attempted abortion.

-Associated Press writer Tammy Webber in Flint, Michigan, Joey Cappelletti in Lansing, Michigan, and Rebecca Reynolds in Simpsonville, Kentucky, contributed to this report.
+Associated Press writers Tammy Webber in Flint, Michigan, Joey Cappelletti in Lansing, Michigan, Rebecca Reynolds in Simpsonville, Kentucky, Dylan Lovan in Louisville, Kentucky, and David Crary in New York contributed to this report.

 Follow the AP’s coverage of the 2022 midterm elections at https://apnews.com/hub/2022-midterm-elections.
 And learn more about the issues and factors at play in the midterms at https://apnews.com/hub/explaining-the-elections.